-The site supports a moderately disturbed desert scrub plant community that is dominated by native vegetation and non-native grasses.
-Species present include Schott's dalea (Psorothamnus schottii), Nevada jointfir (Ephedra nevadensis), kelch grass (Schismus barbatus), Asian mustard (Brassica tournefortii), and flatspine bur ragweed (Ambrosia acanthicarpa).
+The site supports a heavily disturbed desert scrub community that is dominated by native vegetation and a few non-native grasses.
+Species present include flatspine bur ragweed (Ambrosia acanthicarpa), western Joshua tree (Yucca brevifolia), rubber rabbitbrush (Ericameria nauseosa), Menzies fiddleneck (Amsinckia menziesii), Nevada jointfir (Ephedra nevadensis), bladder sage (Scutellaria mexicana), telegraph weed (Heterotheca grandiflora), Jim Hill mustard (Sisymbrium altissimum) and cheatgrass (Bromus tectorum).
 Table 1 provides a compendium of all plants occurring on the site and/or in the immediate surrounding area.

-Birds observed included ravens (Corvus corax), house finch (Carpodacus mexicanus), northern mockingbird (Mimus polyglottos) and mourning doves (Zenaida macroura).
-No mammals or mammal signs were observed during the field investigation.
-No reptiles were found on site, but the common side-blotched lizard (Uta stansburiana), western whiptail (Aspidoscelis tigris), and western fence lizard (Sceloporus occidentalis) are abundant in the area.
-Tables 1 and 2 (Appendix A) provides a compendium of the various plant and animal species identified during the field investigations and those common to the area.
+Birds observed included common ravens (Corvus corax), house finch (Carpodacus mexicanus), rock pigeon (Columba livia) and black phoebe (Sayornis nigricans).
+No mammals were observed on site during the January 2024 field investigations.
+Some mammal signs were observed such as burrows for species like the California ground squirrel (Otospermophilus beecheyi) and antelope ground squirrel (Ammospermophilus leucurus).
+No reptiles was found on site, however the desert spiney lizard (Sceloporus magister), side-blotched lizard (Uta stansburiana), western whiptail (Aspidoscelis tigris), and western fence lizard (Sceloporus occidentalis) may occur on the site given that they are common in the region.
+Tables 1 and 2 (Appendix A) provide a compendium of the various plant and animal species identified during the field investigations and those common to the area.
 No distinct wildlife corridors were identified on the site or in the immediate area.